 \section{Introduction}

 Density estimation is one of the most fundamental tasks in statistics and machine learning.
-A common problem encountered in sciences is to model the distributions of a variable in multiple subpopulations with similar nature, for example the age distributions of patients with different diseases and the precipitation distributions in different regions.
+We consider the problem of repeated density estimation, namely, to estimate the distributions of a variable in multiple subpopulations with similar nature.
+For example, the distributions of interest can be the age distributions of patients with different diseases, or the precipitation distributions in multiple regions.
 Repeated density functions can be modeled as the realizations of a random density element that is subject to the positivity and unit integral constraints.
 Moreover, density functions are in practice unobserved and are accessed through discrete samples, rendering additional difficulties for data analysis.
-The primary objective of this work is to address these difficulties and derive reliable yet flexible density estimates for the subpopulations given discrete observations, by borrowing strength from the population in a fully data-driven manner.
+The primary objective of this work is to address these difficulties and derive reliable yet flexible density estimates for the subpopulations given discrete observations, in a fully data-driven and efficient manner.

-Most of the existing work consider random densities that are \emph{completely} observed or are reconstructed from \emph{densely} observed data points.
-This type of density objects was first analyzed by \cite{knei:01} by directly applying functional principal component analysis (FPCA), a technique that has also been applied to analyze the trend of time-varying densities \citep{huyn:11,tsay:16,chu:18}.
-Recognizing the density constraints, \cite{deli:11} and \cite{pete:16} proposed to analyze densities by utilizing one-to-one transformations to map them into an unconstrained space, where the transformed densities are then represented using FPCA and subsequently back transformed into densities.
-Distinct geometries are generated on the space of densities by different transformations, such as the log hazard and log quantile density transformation \citep{pete:16,kim:20}, log transformations for analyzing densities as compositional data \citep{egoz:06,hron:16}; and the square root transformation composed with Riemannian logarithm map \citep{sriv:07} generating a Hilbert sphere geometry.
+Most of the existing work consider random densities that are either \emph{completely} observed or are reconstructed from \emph{densely} sampled observations.
+This type of density objects was first analyzed by \cite{knei:01} by directly applying functional principal component analysis (FPCA), a technique that has later been applied to analyze time-varying densities \citep{huyn:11,tsay:16,chu:18}.
+Recognizing the constraints in density functions, \cite{deli:11} and \cite{pete:16} proposed to analyze densities by utilizing one-to-one transformations to map them to an unconstrained space, where the transformed densities are then represented using FPCA and subsequently back transformed into densities.
+Distinct geometries are generated on the space of densities by different transformations, such as the log-hazard and log-quantile density transformations \citep{pete:16,kim:20}, log transformations for analyzing densities as compositional data \citep{egoz:06,hron:16}; and the square root transformation with the Riemannian logarithm map \citep{sriv:07,dai:20:pp} which generates a Hilbert sphere geometry.